-Our product candidate under our Lantibiotics Program has not received regulatory approval in any jurisdiction and it may never receive approval or, if approvals are obtained, may never be commercialized successfully.
-We have incurred and will continue to incur significant costs relating to the nonclinical and clinical development of our antibiotic product candidates (including MU1140 homologs we may develop).
-We have performed extensive nonclinical testing using native MU1140 and entered into an Exclusive Channel Collaboration Agreement with Precigen (which was assigned to ILH Holdings, Inc. and is n/k/a Eleszto Genetika, Inc.).
-We began nonclinical activities on homologs of MU1140 in the second half of 2014.
-Those activities include toxicity results, physicochemical characterizations, and efficacy studies in animals.
+We have not received regulatory approval in any jurisdiction for lantibiotic product candidate and we may never receive approval or, if approvals are obtained, may never be commercialized successfully.
+We have incurred and will continue to incur significant costs relating to the nonclinical development of our antibiotic product candidates (including MU1140 homologs we may develop).
+We have performed extensive nonclinical testing using native MU1140 and continue to seek to identify homologs as potential product candidates which would require additional nonclinical testing.
 This work will be done solely by us through the use of outside contractors.
-If our nonclinical work is successful, we would expect the IND for a first-in-human clinical trial of OG716 to be filed with the FDA based on our ability to complete the requisite studies, contingent on sufficient funding.
+If our nonclinical work is successful, we would expect the IND for a first-in-human clinical trial of a lantibiotic compound to be filed with the FDA based on our ability to complete the requisite studies, contingent on sufficient funding.